adamek195/E-media/README.md

 # E-media

-The project was made for an E-media course on the studies of Control Engineering and Robotics on specialization Information Technologies in Control Engineering at the Wrocław University of Technology and Technology.
+The project was made for an E-media course on the studies of Control Engineering and Robotics on specialization Information Technologies in Control Engineering at the Wrocław University of Science and Technology.
 The project consists of 2 parts:

 - png image parser